spences10/scottspence.com/copy/faq.md

 ## What's your preferred stack?

-I'm _really_ enjoying using the [Jamstack] right now, my preferred framework is Svelte and I'll be very interested in roles that are using it.
+I'm _really_ enjoying working with Svelte and SvelteKit and I'll be very interested in roles that are using it.

-I have a wealth of knowledge using [Gatsby] (which uses **React** and **GraphQL**) and have consulted on large scale apps using it.
+Tailwind is my current preference for the speed which it offers when creating projects.
 I have used styled-components for many projects, I am also comforable using Theme UI and Tailwind CSS.

-Tailwind is my current preference for the speed which it offers when creating projects.
+I have a wealth of knowledge using [Gatsby] (2017-2020) (which uses **React** and **GraphQL**) and have consulted on large scale projects using it.

 For CMS' any opportunity to work with any of the new headless CMS' that are emerging would be great: [GraphCMS], [Sanity.io], [Strapi],